 US regulator sues Amazon, demands recall of hazardous products

-The U.S. Consumer Product Safety Commission (CPSC) said on Wednesday it has sued Amazon.com Inc to force the retailer to recall hundreds of thousands of hazardous products that it had distributed on its platform.

-REUTERS: The U.S. Consumer Product Safety Commission (CPSC) said on Wednesday it has sued Amazon.com Inc to force the retailer to recall hundreds of thousands of hazardous products that it had distributed on its platform.
+The US Consumer Product Safety Commission (CPSC) said on Wednesday (Jul 14) it has sued Amazon.com to force the retailer to recall hundreds of thousands of hazardous products that it had distributed on its platform.

 By a 3-1 vote, the CPSC voted to file an administrative complaint saying the Seattle-based e-commerce giant was legally responsible to recall the products as they posed a serious risk of injury or death to consumers.